vinaykudari/nexus/app/rules.md

 UI Component Transformation Rules

 Goal
-- Given a screenshot/crop of a UI component from a website or app and a short instruction, produce media that can replace the selection 1:1 in the same style
+- Given a screenshot/crop of a UI component from a website or app and a short instruction, produce media that can replace the selection 1:1 in the same style and size

 Canvas & Structure
 - Preserve the exact canvas width, height, and aspect ratio of the input.